New York Court Records

 The FOIL (Freedom of Information Law) does not govern access to New York court records.
 Rather, the right to view and obtain copies of state court records is determined by Section 255 of the Judiciary Law.
 This section places the responsibility to provide copies of court records with court clerks.

 To request Family Court records in New York, contact the Clerk of the Court that heard the case in question.
+The court's official website or office provides information about where the records are located.
 In some New York counties, these records are available from the Office of the County Clerk.
 Visit the court or county website to find the address and/or phone number of the Court or County Clerk.
 Some counties require requesters to contact their Family Courts by phone when enquiring about these records.

 Request for Family Court records should provide the following information: